-- Partially applied in The Flintstones, where Fred and Barney learn to apply judo-chop powers which allow them to take out armies of giant mooks— but they either somehow forget them by the end of the episode, or else they never encounter any more mooks ever again
+- Applied in The Flintstones, where Fred and Barney learn to apply judo-chop powers which allow them to take out armies of giant mooks— but they either somehow forget them by the end of the episode, or else they never encounter any more mooks ever again

 - In Danny Phantom Tucker wishes to have ghost powers like Danny and a genie grants the wish.
 Unfortunately he becomes evil with said powers and has to be seperated from them, resulting in Tuck seeing it manifestated as a ghoulish doppleganger before it's sealed away.